One moment

 What it is, how it works, what it's studied for, and safety considerations.

-CJC-1295 has been studied in healthy adults for pharmacokinetic and pharmacodynamic effects on GH and IGF-1.
-Ipamorelin has preclinical and pharmacologic research showing selective GH secretagogue activity.
-The combination has far less rigorous human outcome data than FDA-approved medications, and FDA has identified safety concerns for compounded CJC-1295 and ipamorelin-related substances.
+CJC-1295 has been studied in healthy adults for pharmacokinetic/pharmacodynamic effects on GH and IGF-1; ipamorelin has pharmacologic and preclinical data as a selective GH secretagogue.
+The combination has far less human outcome data than FDA-approved medications, and the FDA has identified peptide-characterization and safety concerns for CJC-1295 and ipamorelin-related substances.
+It is not FDA-approved for these uses.

 Many patients begin with a lower starting option so a licensed clinician can evaluate tolerance, medical history, goals, and safety factors before any adjustments are considered.
 The starting option shown below is informational and reflects available program data, not self-directed dosing instructions.
 Final medication, dose, frequency, and treatment plan are determined by a licensed clinician.